dsgrid/dsgrid/docs/source/tutorials/query_dataset.rst

 1. Enter python interpreter the same as above

 2. Load .parquet files from OEDI into a table
-   This step is identical to the previous loading step, except the file path is different
+   This step is identical to the previous loading step, except the file path is different, and we will create a table instead of a view

 .. code-block:: python